-The College of Nursing at the University of Tennessee Health Science Center is dedicated to the preparation of nurse leaders for excellence today and in the future.
-This mission is accomplished through the education of individuals for the delivery of patient care and the generation of knowledge essential for practice through research and clinical inquiry.
+At the College of Nursing at the University of Tennessee Health Science Center we dedicate ourselves to preparing excellent nurse leaders for today and the future.
+We educate individuals to deliver patient care with essential knowledge needed for practice through research and clinical analysis.

 1887 - The Memphis Training School for Nurses, the first nursing school in the Mid-South,

 1898 - The Memphis City Hospital opened and the Memphis Training School became the Memphis City Hospital School of Nursing.

 1927 - The University of Tennessee and the Memphis General Hospital approved the University's operation of the School of Nursing.
 The University of Tennessee School of Nursing began in June 1927.

 1950 - The newly established Baccalaureate in Nursing program admitted its first class of students.

 1954 - The BSN program graduated its last class of students.

 1961 - The School of Nursing became a College.